 In I/Q mode the RSSI is calculated from the signal levels present at the I and Q inputs and the AGC levels currently in use.
-Figure 13 shows a typical response.
+Figure 13 shows a typical response (actual values will be dependant on the implementation and external circuits).